Posted on July 11, 2016 in Crime

 Money laundering is the act of transferring illegally obtained money through a legitimate business to make the money untraceable.
 Some illegal operations set up legal businesses to act as fronts for their criminal activity and run the money earned from that criminal activity through the enterprise to hide it.

 Tax evasion is refusing or failing to pay taxes.
 Tax evasion also includes fraudulently filling out tax forms to avoid paying taxes.

 Arizona white-collar crimes may be nonviolent in nature, but that doesn’t mean they aren’t harmful.
 The illegal actions of a single employee for personal gain can have damaging consequences for an otherwise legitimate company, forever tarnishing its reputation or destroying relationships between the business and clients or partners.
 White-collar crimes inhibit good commerce and negatively affect the economy.

 If you’re facing charges of white-collar crime in Arizona, you need to know your rights and have a reliable Phoenix federal crimes attorney in your corner.
 Craig Orent is one of the country’s top defense lawyers and aggressively defends the rights of all our clients, regardless of the severity of charges against them.
-Contact Orent Law Offices for a free case evaluation today.
+Contact Orent Law Offices, PLC for a free case evaluation today.